 SIZES: 17 / 15 / 13 / 11 / 9 / 7 / 5 & 3m

 Here’s the official Passion product video from RRD:

-For more information on the RRD Passsion visit
+For more information on the Passsion and RRD product range visit

 This review appeared in Issue #84 of Kiteworld.
 Subscribe to the mag for the most in-depth tests out there!